pincsolutions/ruby-style-guide/README.md

 * Don't suppress exceptions.
 * Don't use exceptions for flow of control.
 * Avoid rescuing the `Exception` class.
+* Every rescue clause should log something, sweeping errors under the rug makes maintenance more difficult.

 ## Collections